"I'm sorry, Dave. I'm afraid I can't do that." - Douglas Rain as HAL9000, 2001: A Space Odyssey

 I'm not saying there's anything we can do about that beyond policing our own behavior.
 No, I've got a much more important message: how to terrify others.

 If shouting and cursing a blue streak has become so commonplace that most people ignore it, conserve your energy and employ a smarter strategy.
 Follow HAL's fine example: calmly and politely explain how and why they're going to suffer.
 You don't need to yell to scare someone.
 Sometimes, being calm and polite is enough to scare the bejeesus out of them.

 You know what's even worse?
 Smile.

-Smile genially as you detail how you're going to - with great courtesy and using only the legal means at your disposal - ensure that they rue the day they ever crossed your path and dared to cross you.
+Smile genially as you detail how you're going to - with great courtesy and using only the legal means at your disposal - ensure that they rue the day they ever wandered over and dared to cross you.
 You don't have to threaten to abandon someone in the airless void of outer space to fill them with fear - just let them know you'll be speaking to their mother.
 Or their wife.
 Or their boss.
 Or their dentist.